mathspp/mathspp/pages/02.blog/03.pydonts/pydont-reinvent-the-wheel/item.en.md

 Do you agree with me?
 Let me know in the comments below.

-And don't forget to share this with all your friends who know/are learning Python!
+And don't forget to share this with all your friends who know/are learning _any_ programming language!

 [py3.8 docs]: https://docs.python.org/3/library/index.html
 [argparse howto]: https://docs.python.org/3/howto/argparse.html